Areas and suburbs in Cape Town

 Expats are spoiled for choice when it comes to choosing between the many areas and suburbs in Cape Town.
-Each of its inner-city neighbourhoods, seaside communities and serene sections of suburbia has their own appealing aesthetic.
-Foreign residents only have to decide which option best suits their character.
+Each of its inner-city neighbourhoods, seaside communities and serene sections of suburbia has their own appealing aesthetic, so all foreign residents have to do is decide which option best suits their character – and, of course, their wallet.

 City living in Cape Town